mariolugo/homes/README.md

-master #deployments to production develop feature/architecture # Planning architecture
+master #deployments to production develop feature/architecture # Planning architecture feature/layout # Layout implementation with StyledComponents and CSS Flexbox
 ```

 For every feature there is a Pull Request, I'm trying to simulute a real world development team contributions, where you can do or ask for code reviews.